orassayag/simple-form/README.md

 Instructions:
 -------------
 1. Open the project on the IDE (I used VS CODE to develop the project).
-2. On the terminal type: npm i
+2. In the terminal type: npm i
 3. After all modules created again, on terminal type: npm start
 4. Happy testing :)